Last Updated: 2020-01-01

 The quickest way travel from Penang to Ipoh is on the fast KTM Berhad Electric Train Service trains (ETS for short) that operate on the route between Butterworth (Penang Sentral) and KL.

 The train is the best way to travel from Penang to Ipoh, as the railway station in Ipoh is located in the old part of the town, while the Ipoh bus station is located many km's away from the centre, requiring a local bus or taxi to take you to the centre, where you will find all the accommodation and tourist attractions.

-New Butterworh to Ipoh ETS Timetable valid from 3rd June 2018:
+New Butterworth to Ipoh ETS Timetable valid until the 29th of February 2020:

 Fares for the ETS trains vary depending on what type of service you use.

-ETS tickets are available for sale up to 60 days in advance of your travel dates from any mainline KTMB railway station ticket counter.
+ETS tickets are usually available for sale up to 2 to 3 months in advance of your travel dates from any mainline KTMB railway station ticket counter.

 If you are staying on Penang Island, there is no need to travel over to Butterworth Railway Station on the mainland, as there is a small KTM Office in George Town, located along the walkway up to the Penang Island to Butterworth Ferry.

 You can also book online directly from the KTMB website booking platform (tickets now cost the same as the station counter price).

 The other option is to book through an online train ticketing agent (a booking fee may apply).